krishaamer/green-filter-research/research/literature/fintech.md

 There are many asset classes only some of which would be accessible to a retail investor.

--   The main categories of investment products are, based on the Anon. (n.d.ai)
+-   The main categories of investment products are, based on the Anon. (n.d.ah)

 | Investment Product                            |
 |-----------------------------------------------|